 When spring arrives, the queen builds up the colony by laying eggs, caring for her offspring, and looking for food.
 (Only the cuckoo bumblebee doesn't build nests but steals them from other bubbles.)
 The queen's role sits at the top of the hive, and all the other bees rely on her for their survival.

-However, when the queen dies, the colony may fall into chaos.
+However, when the queen dies, the entire colony may fall into chaos.
 In such situations, worker bees may lay eggs, resulting in a new queen and the beginning of a new cycle.

 In a hive, the queen can control the sex of her offspring.
 Her fertilized eggs hatch into worker bees under her care.
 On the other hand, her unfertilized eggs result in male bumblebees or drones.